-This will be the first—and last—Skynyrd autobiography, and therefore your only opportunity to read the truth about the rise and fall of one of America’s greatest rock ‘n’ roll bands.
+This will be the first—and possibly last—Skynyrd autobiography, and therefore your only opportunity to read the truth about the rise and fall of one of America’s greatest rock ‘n’ roll bands.
 I was honored to help Artimus put it all together, trailing him across the South with my pencil and writing pad for several years.
 But every word, every semicolon in the book is his.
 It’s a breathless, 100,000-word-plus ride through almost seventy years of joy, mayhem and tragedy.
 You could say that Artimus is also the Hunter S. Thompson of Southern Rock.

 Some previously unpublished photos are included in the book, courtesy of Nuthin’ Fancy engineer Dave Evans and the band’s British minder Sally Arnold.
 I have a lot more unpublished Skynyrd and family photos that I wanted to include, but there was no room.
 Here’s one.
 It’s of Artimus’ extremely handsome maternal grandfather, Guy Williams, as a young man: